 When she was 17 in 2017, she won her first professional event while playing as an amateur, and claimed two victories on the LPGA Tour during the 2018 season.
 Look for even bigger things from Hataoka this year.

 9. Andrew Putnam

 American Andrew Putnam quickly shot up in the world rankings during 2018, going from outside the top 350 to 70th overall.
-Although he only claimed two victories on the Web.com Tour (one in 2014 and the other in 2017), 2018 was a breakout year for him.
+Although he only claimed two victories on the Web.com Tour (one in 2014 and the other in 2017), 2021 remains a promising year for him.

 Andrew claimed his first PGA Tour victory in 2018 at the Barracuda Championship, tied for 4th at the WGC-HSBC Champions, was runner-up at the St. Jude Classic and finished in the top 10 four other times.

 You may have not yet heard of Sungjae, but he’s on our list of the top 10 for good reason.

 The Japan-born golfer claimed two victories on the 2018 Web.com Tour and finished runner-up three additional times.

 At the young age of 21, Im is now a card-carrying member of the PGA Tour and is poised to make a splash in 2021.

 Don’t Turn Your Back On These 10 Golfers

 The 2021 PGA season promises to be exciting with the perfect combination of the old guard and these 10 fresh new faces.